Eurydia/notes-on-clean-programming-language/content/Cleanpedia/Functions/Function Implementation Rules.md

 When a function is defined with multiple function implementations, nothing can be placed between them, except comments.

+The function definition of `double` will serve as a benchmark.

 ```Clean
 // Language: Clean